Visual Studio for Mac

-This topic surveys various sections of Visual Studio for Mac, providing a look at some of the features that make it a powerful tool for creating cross-platform applications.
+This article surveys various sections of Visual Studio for Mac, providing a look at some of the features that make it a powerful tool for creating cross-platform applications.

 Follow the steps in the Installation guide to download and install Visual Studio for Mac.

 Visual Studio for Mac supports development in C# and F#, by default.

 C# is the most commonly used language for creating cross-platform applications in Visual Studio for Mac.
-This includes full support for all C# 7 features.
+The IDE has full support for all C# 7 features.

 F# is a strongly-typed functional programming language designed to run on .NET.
 It is available as a programming language to Visual Studio for Mac users on Android, Mac, and iOS.
 For more information on using F# and to view samples created in the language, visit the F# guides.

 .NET Core is a platform for creating applications that run on Windows, Linux, and Mac.
 Visual Studio for Mac has support for loading, creating, running, and debugging .NET Core projects.